kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

     - A. It simplifies relational database administration tasks.
     - B. It provides 99.99999999999% reliability and durability.
     - C. It automatically scales databases for loads.
-    - D. It enabled users to dynamically adjust CPU and RAM resources.
+    - D. It enables users to dynamically adjust CPU and RAM resources.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A